LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Conclusion

 \section{Conclusion}

-We have shown that the combination of state-of-the-art tracklet proposals and the use of 3D geometry in a single optimization model can deliver almost optimal results in crowded scenes given good enough input data.
-Our work has also confirmed that a fusion of single view-based approaches and centralized representation-based methods can lead to improvements w.r.t.\ strategies that fall into only one of these paradigms.
-We conjecture that in noisier settings, significantly better results can be achieved by making the 3D geometry part more robust, e.g., by employing it in end-to-end training framework \citep{xu2020train,braso2020learning}.
+We have shown that integrating single view-based approaches and centralized representation-based methods for multi-camera tracking can lead to improvements w.r.t.\ strategies that fall into only one of these paradigms.
+Given a good enough input data, this strategy can deliver almost optimal results even in crowded scenes.
+We conjecture that in noisier settings, significantly better results can be achieved by making our 3D pre-clustering more robust, e.g., by employing it in an end-to-end training framework \citep{xu2020train,braso2020learning}.